-Garrison Pier will serve as the main public access to McNabs Island.
-Range Pier will be replaced, and the new facility will serve as a secondary entry point.
+Garrison Pier, and a proposed replacement for Range Pier, will serve as the main public access points to McNabs Island.
+It is recognized that additional consideration must be given to the provision of public access at Ives Point.
+The plan also recognizes the strong connection between the community of Eastern Passage and McNabs and Lawlor islands.
 The primary means of travel on the island will be by foot.
-Bicycles will be permitted, but will be restricted to designated trails.
+Bicycles will be permitted on certain trails when an adequate management regime is in place.
 Visitor services nodes are proposed for Maugher Beach, Wreck Cove, and Ives Cove.
 Maugher Beach, located near Garrison Pier, will be the main day-use area.
-Facilities will include a visitor services building offering food services, washrooms, change rooms, and interpretation and information.
+Facilities will include a visitor services building offering basic food services, washrooms, change rooms, and interpretation and information.
 A small picnic area will be developed nearby.

 Limited development is proposed for Wreck Cove, including vault toilets, change rooms, and an interpretive kiosk.
 With construction of a new wharf, some additional development may be considered to accommodate the anticipated increase in use.
-Limited camping may also be permitted.

 The Ives Cove area includes Fort Ives, the Department's service wharf, and a number of former homes.
 Fort Ives will be maintained and interpreted, and a small picnic area will be established there.
 The former Conrad and Matthew Lynch homes may be used as an outdoor education centre, subject to a suitable partnership agreement.
-A small campground is proposed south of the Conrad house near the Old Military Road.
+A small campground is proposed south of the Conrad house on the west side of the Old Military Road.